top of page

 After rounds are completed, you will accompany the preceptor to implement the day’s plans.
 Once or twice per week, your attending will be on call.
 Seeing how patients are initially evaluated and managed in the ED and then admitted to the medicine service will give you insight into the processes related to new patient admissions.
 Being on the frontlines of working up new patients will allow you to exercise your diagnostic reasoning and problem-solving skills.

+During the clinical experience, you will have access to the EMR (Meditech Expanse).
 Although you will not be able to enter notes in the EMR, the preceptor is open to having you write simulated notes.
 These notes can be submitted to your preceptor for review and feedback.
 Over time, you will be able to refine your written documentation, an essential skill for your future work as a resident.

 Who should consider this rotation: